mcsee/Software-Design-Articles/Articles/Theory/How to Decouple a Legacy System/readme.md

 > The only protocol that a class should contain is the one related to its single responsibility (the S for Solid): creating instances.

-Since the reference is to a static method, we cannot replace the class call with a polymorphic method.
+Since the reference is to a static method, we can't replace the class call with a polymorphic method.
 Instead, we will use an anonymous function.

 <!-- [Gist Url](https://gist.github.com/mcsee/bf90641050515afd1b1271572f0d9507) -->